 Celebrating our kids’ hard work

 At the beginning of summer, my daughter swam across the pool for the first time on her own.
 Although we swim pretty often during the summer, she’s been nervous about it for a while.
-Every time we go the pool, my husband or I would individually work with the kids on their swimming.
+Every time we went to the pool, my husband and I would individually work with the kids on their swimming.
 After lots of freaking out, my daughter finally swam by herself.
 It was a big deal and something she had worked hard for.

 Maybe celebrating their hard work means leaving a note on their pillow, letting them know you noticed their accomplishment and how hard they have worked.
 Or maybe it is a note saying that even though they didn’t do what they had hoped to accomplish, you still saw how hard they worked and that you are proud of that.
 Maybe it is ice cream after learning to swim.